Back to School

 “You’re right.
 She’d be the first to tell me I was worrying too much.”

 “Right,” the groggy youth said as he settled back into his napping position, “so take good notes cause I think Wolfe is almost here.
 I’m still recovering from break, too.”

 “Jake…” Leif and Chelsea groaned back at him.

 After Chelsea settled in her seat, at last, the portable door opened, and a tall, authoritative man walked into the room.
 His face was serious, and his posture was straight and disciplined.
 The briefcase in his hand was weathered, but it was well cared for.
 He wasn’t alone though, for behind him was a bubbly, new student, hugging a textbook against her evergreen peacoat.

 “Good morning, slackers.
-Time to wake up,” the teacher spoke in a commanding yet familiar tone.
+Time to wake up,” Mr. Nick Wolfe spoke in a commanding yet familiar tone.
 His light blue eyes glanced toward Jake and Jaime as he walked for the front of the class.
 “That would be you, Aarons and Johnson.”

 Jake sighed heavily, sitting upright at last.
 Jaime didn’t sit up, but she did open her eyes to glance at the teacher.
 Her black eyes followed the path her teacher normally took to his desk.
 Noticing the new face behind him, she tried to think if she had seen this person around town.

 The new student quickly noticed the eyes glued to her.
 Instead of shying away, her smile brightened even wider.
 Lifting her gloved hand from the book, she waved pleasantly to Jaime, mouthing a silent 'hello'.
 The teen gaped in surprise at her joy, sitting upright out of curiosity.